 Now, this can sound overwhelming when you have a large volunteer team.
 Don’t think you have to get to know every volunteer yourself.
 Instead, build a volunteer leadership structure so you’re not trying to get to know 50+ volunteers by yourself.

 As your team grows, appoint a volunteer as the leader or team captain over each area (greeters, ushers, nursery, coffee bar, etc.).
 Get to know these volunteer leaders and encourage them to get to know the volunteers serving with them.
-Consider Jethro’s advise to Moses and you’ve got the idea.
+Consider Jethro’s advice to Moses and you’ve got the idea.

 #5: Give them challenging assignments